 Publication Date: 1946

-Frank G. Slaughter’s In A Dark Garden presents an interesting tale of a Southern blue-blooded physician who serves the Confederate Army during the American Civil War.
-It covers the period from 1862 through the end of the war in 1865, taking the lead character from Scotland through the Caribbean to the Deep South.
+The story centers on a Southern blue-blood physician who serves in the Confederate Army during the American Civil War.
+Spanning the period from 1862 through the end of the war, we follow the lead character from Scotland through the Caribbean to the Deep South.

-The plot offers few surprises, but is engaging enough to keep you reading further.
-The battle scenes are descriptive, and the medical procedures are credible (at least to a layman).
+Offering few surprises, the plot is still engaging enough to keep you reading further.
+The battle scenes are descriptive, and the medical procedures are credible (at least to the lay person).
 The romantic bits are a bit awkward and overly dramatic—almost embarrassing—but were probably rather forward when the book was published in 1946.

-Slaughter was a talented and prolific author with his novels published from 1941 to 1987.
-In A Dark Garden exhibits the diversity required by such a long span.
-He’s in the war in the south in the mid-19th century here, but the next novel you read may be in a New England psychiatric hospital in the 1950s, or maybe in Texas in the 1970s working on the space race.
+Slaughter was a talented and prolific author, publishing novels from 1941 to 1987.
+In A Dark Garden exhibits Slaughter’s diversity.
+He’s in the war in the south in the mid-19th century here.
+But the next novel you read may be in a New England psychiatric hospital in the 1950s, or maybe in Texas in the 1970s working on the space race.

-If you are a Slaughter fan, you will probably like In A Dark Garden.
-If you are not familiar with his works, this might be an appropriate one with which to start.
+If you are a Slaughter fan, you will probably like this book.
+If you are not familiar with his works, you should consider taking a stroll In A Dark Garden.

 Sources For This Book